I know what you’re thinking. Isn’t an eye cream for the face just… a face cream?

 Like most post-millenium skincare trends, this comes from Asia where using eye cream over the whole face is officially A Thing.

 Why?
 Because eyes are delicate little flowers.
 They have thin surrounding skin and tend to take the earliest hit from environmental ageing.
-This means the best eye creams are packed to the rafters with effective skincare ingredients like hyaluronic acid and antioxidants but are also supremely gentle.
+This means the besteye creamsare packed to the rafters with effectiveskincare ingredients (opens in new tab) like hyaluronic acid (opens in new tab)and antioxidants but are also supremely gentle.

 So it follows that savvy Eastern skincare fans thought, why limit that winning combination to just the eye?